Pontevedra: Transport

 The AVE high-speed train (in Spanish Tren de alta velocidad, or TAV) reaches Pontevedra and the city is a stop on the "Atlantic Line", running from the northern Galician city of A Coruña to Lisbon (Portugal).
 Likewise, Pontevedra will benefit from the high-speed train connecting Galicia and central Spain.
 That Galician connection will be fully operational in 2022.

 Despite the fact that Pontevedra was once the main Galician port, at present the Pontevedra harbour is only used for recreational purposes, not for cargo or passenger transportation.
-Neighbouring Marín is a major military and commercial harbour 7 km away.
+Neighbouring Marín, 7 km away, is a major military and commercial harbour.
 The Pontevedra marina is close to the old town and the commercial and fishing port of Marín and Ria de Pontevedra, 5 kilometres west of the city centre.

 Landmarks

 Thanks to a remarkable old town, the surrounding landscape and its former medieval port, Pontevedra has been defined as a "charming city" and "an authentic Galician city".
 Tourist attractions include many religious and civil buildings as well as picturesque medieval squares.